 2.2.
 Chassis dynamometer

 2.2.1.
-The requirements of Appendix 1 of Annex 4a apply.
+The requirements of Appendix 1 to Annex 4a apply.
 The dynamometer shall be adjusted to simulate the operation of a vehicle on the road at 266 K (-7 °C).
 Such adjustment may be based on a determination of the road load force profile at 266 K (-7 °C).
-Alternatively the driving resistance determined according to Appendix 7 of Annex 4a may be adjusted for a 10 per cent decrease of the coast-down time.
+Alternatively the driving resistance determined according to Appendix 7 to Annex 4a may be adjusted for a 10 per cent decrease of the coast-down time.
 The technical service may approve the use of other methods of determining the driving resistance.

 2.2.2.
-For calibration of the dynamometer the provisions of Appendix 1 of Annex 4a apply.
+For calibration of the dynamometer the provisions of Appendix 1 to Annex 4a apply.

 2.3.
 Sampling system

 2.3.1.
-The provisions of Appendix 2 and Appendix 3 of Annex 4a apply.
+The provisions of Appendix 2 and Appendix 3 to Annex 4a apply.

 2.4.
 Analytical equipment

 2.4.1.
-The provisions of Appendix 3 of Annex 4a apply, but only for carbon monoxide, carbon dioxide, and total hydrocarbon testing.
+The provisions of Appendix 3 to Annex 4a apply, but only for carbon monoxide, carbon dioxide, and total hydrocarbon testing.

 2.4.2.
-For calibrations of the analytical equipment the provisions of of Annex 4a apply.
+For calibrations of the analytical equipment the provisions of Annex 4a apply.

 2.5.
 Gases

 2.5.1.
-The provisions of paragraph 3. of Appendix 3 of Annex 4a apply, where they are relevant.
+The provisions of paragraph 3. of Appendix 3 to Annex 4a apply, where they are relevant.

 2.6.
 Additional equipment